In Book & Article Reviews, Public Theology, Theology on January 9, 2015 at 3:44 am

 I recently read/pillaged an article by Linell Cady which calls for a re-evaluation of the role and methods of public theology in light of our post-secular context (brill.com/ijpt).

 The term “public theology” appears to have been coined by Martin Marty.
 It was a liberal Christian response to a growing religio-political fundamentalism.
 Of course, religio-political fundamentalism (i.e. the religious right) was itself responding to secularization.
 So, in a way, public theology attempted to be a better, more “right” kind of response.
 Think of it as the “B” side of Jerry Falwell’s Moral Majority, but with a smaller PR budget.
-Continue reading Public Theology in the Post-Secular?
+Read the rest of this entry »

 Kh.
 Frederica Mathewes-Green strikes me as a sincere and eloquent writer.
 I respect her, but I do not always agree with her.
 This is one of those times.
 A Facebook friend posted a link to a well-trafficked article in which Mathewes-Green explains why Orthodoxy is especially attractive to men.
 Rather than speculate about why men might like the Orthodox Church, she asks them, and then arranges their answers topically.
 But her suggestions for why Orthodoxy might appeal to men are illogical, silly, dangerous to the heart of Orthodoxy, and maybe even a little bit sinful.